About usPartner with usListen to our podcasts

 365 Park Avenue South

-Hotel Giraffe Rooftop 1 Bars Rooftop Bars Flatiron Nomad Rose Hill
+Hotel Giraffe Rooftop 1 Bars Rooftop Bars Rose Hill Flatiron Nomad

 When Ashley Van Goehring, Hotel Giraffe’s director of sales and marketing, led me up to the rooftop bar as part of a tour of the entire building, I did not expect to find such a quiet nook.
 Despite being in the middle of the busy Flatiron district, the patio’s height and warm red brick border meant that the sky-high courtyard is reasonably silent.
 It is also beautiful: every inch appeared to be carefully designed with hanging plants, potted shrubs, and striped deck furniture that hinted at the hotel’s name.
 There is even a metallic giraffe statue in the corner, named after owner, Henry Kallan's granddaughter, Jesse.